shlienlab/raccoon/docs/clustering.rst

 :code:`'silhouette'`  **Silhouette Score**: mesures the ratio of the intra-cluster
                       and inter-cluster distances, it ranges between 1 for an optimal separation and -1 for ill-defined clusters.
-[Rousseeuw1987]_ :code:`'dunn'`        **Dunn Index**: mesures the ratio of the intra-cluster and inter-cluster distances, it ranges between +inf for an optimal separation and 0 for ill-defined clusters.
+[Rousseeuw1987]_ :code:`'dunn'`        **Dunn Index**: is the ratio of the minimum inter-cluster distance and the maximum cluster diameter.
+It ranges from 0 to infinity.
 [Dunn1973]_
 ====================  ============================================================

 These scores require to measure the distances between points and/or clusters in the embedded space.
-With :code:`metric_clu`, one can select which metric to use.
+With :code:`metricC`, one can select which metric to use.
-Standard measures, as implemented in :code:`sklearn` (e.g. :code:`'euclidean'`, :code:`'cosine'`, or :code:`'mahalanobis'`) are available.
+Standard measures, as implemented in :code:`sklearn` (e.g. :code:`'euclidean'` or :code:`'cosine'`) are available.

 When :code:`'silhouette'` is selected, its mean value on all data points is maximized.
 To assure quality in the library's outputs, set of parameters generating a negative score are automatically discarded.

+*Warning*: the current implementation of the Dunn Index is not well optimized, avoid it unless necessary.

 Population Cutoff
 -----------------